MIRVS01/sorting_algorithms/README.md

-Sorting algorithms can be used to solve many different problems, from sorting an array of numbers to sorting a list of words.
+Sorting algorithms can be used to solve many different problem, from sorting an array of numbers to sorting a list of words.
 Choosing the right sorting algorithm for a given problem depends on the size of the data set and the desired time complexity.